nauam/Courses/docs/manual/tour-manager.md

 ## Overview

-QW Control **Guided Tours** provide interactive walk-throughs to end users to help demonstrate QW Control processes.
+Rundeck **Guided Tours** provide interactive walk-throughs to end users to help demonstrate Rundeck processes.
 They can be used to help first time users get familiar with the system, or provide step-by-step instructions for how to execute complicated processes.
 Managed in product with a new UI manager tour definitions can be configured as System Tours and are available to all projects or Project Tours and tied to that individual project.
-Tours are stored in the QW Control database so they are easily shared to all members in clustered environments.
+Tours are stored in the Rundeck database so they are easily shared to all members in clustered environments.

 The System level **Tour Manager** can be found under the Settings menu: